jbosstm/quickstart/compensating-transactions/mongodb-simple/README.md

 Running the Quickstart
 ----------------------

-_NOTE:_ You must have MongoDB installed, prior to running this quickstart.
-Also, it is assumed your MongoDB instance will be running on localhost:27017.
-If this is not the case, you should update the `MongoClient mongo = new MongoClient("localhost", 27017);` line in the AccountManager class, to reflect the actual location of your server
+_NOTE:_ Docker is used to instantiate a MongoDB container (the test will automatically carry out all steps needed to create the container).
+Please, make sure that Docker is installed (and configured) in your environment.

-_NOTE:_ The quickstart is tested to work with WildFly 8.0.0.Final and Narayana 5.0.0.Final.
+_NOTE:_ The quickstart is tested to work with WildFly 28.0.0 and Narayana 6.0.
 It should work with newer versions, but they are not currently tested.

-Console 1

-    mongod

-Console 2

-    mvn clean test
+To run the quickstart: `mvn clean test -Parq`

 Understanding the Code
 ----------------------